 We took the minibus bound to Bontoc, Mountain Province and once again we rode on top load again.

 The route from Tinglayan, Kalinga to Bontoc, Mountain Province offers a more beautiful view than the route we took the previous day.
-Though it’s more scenic, the path is also more dangerous, because some roads are positioned at the edge of a cliff.
+Though it’s more scenic, the path is also more dangerous than the first because some roads are positioned at the edge of a cliff.

 The bus fare costs ₱100, and we arrived in Bontoc, Mountain Province at 1100H (11:00 AM)